comp500/Curseforge-Userscripts/README.md

 - Readds modpack download buttons, because they removed them.
 Useful for people using alternative launchers.

 	![Modpack download button](images/modpackdownload.png)
-- Adds a tab to mod pages that allows all the files to be viewed, rather than just the recent files - normally hidden behind a "View All" button
+- Adds a tab to mod and modpack pages that allows all the files to be viewed, rather than just the recent files - normally hidden behind a "View All" button

 	![All Files tab](images/allfiles.png)
 - Adds pagination for dependency lists to the bottom of the page, so you don't have to scroll up!